amirullo/Classic-ML-pipeline/README.md

-# This project is a showecase of my engineering skills.
+# This project is a showcase of my engineering skills.

 # Done:
  1. OOP